varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 }
 ```

-At this point, every page that uses the `PageLayout` layout must also create an associated `InitRoute` method to
+At this point, every page that uses the `PageLayout` layout must also create an associated `@InitRoute` method to
 initialize the data.

-However, you can provide an `InitRoute` method at the `PageLayout` method to prevent a crash if a page ever forgets:
+However, you can provide an `@InitRoute` method at the `PageLayout` method to prevent a crash if a page ever forgets:

 ```kotlin
 // jsMain/kotlin/com/mysite/components/layouts/PageLayout.kt